-- We are developing clinical-stage regenerative medicine products and there is a limited amount of information about us upon which you can evaluate our product candidates and business prospects, making an investment in our common stock unsuitable for many investors. - We have incurred significant losses since our inception, including net losses of \$16.9 million in 2012 and \$25.7 million in 2013, and anticipate that we will continue to incur substantial losses for the next several years. - We may require substantial additional funding, which may not be available to us on acceptable terms, or at all, and, if not available, may require us to delay, scale back or cease our product development activities and operations. - Failure to obtain, or any delay in obtaining, FDA approval regarding the comparability of critical NeoCart raw materials following our technology transfer and manufacturing location transition may have an adverse effect on our business, operating results and prospects. - If we encounter difficulties enrolling patients in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected - We are heavily dependent on the success of our lead product candidate NeoCart, which is still under development.
-If we are unable to successfully commercialize NeoCart, or experience significant delays due to manufacturing or otherwise in doing so, our business will be materially harmed. - We may experience delays in commencing or conducting our clinical trials or in receiving data from third parties or in the completion of clinical testing, which could result in increased costs to us and delay our ability to generate product candidate revenue. - · If we fail to complete clinical trials and obtain regulatory approval for NeoCart, our business would be significantly harmed. - Our clinical development of NeoCart could be substantially delayed if the FDA requires us to conduct additional studies or trials or imposes other requirements or restrictions.
+- We are developing clinical-stage regenerative medicine products and there is a limited amount of information about us upon which you can evaluate our product candidates and business prospects, making an investment in our common stock unsuitable for many investors. - We have incurred significant losses since our inception, including net losses of \$16.9 million in 2012 and \$25.7 million in 2013 and \$3.4 million in the three months ended March 31, 2014, and anticipate that we will continue to incur substantial losses for the next several years. - Our audited consolidated financial statements at December 31, 2013 and for the year then ended were prepared assuming that we will continue as a going concern, but state there is substantial doubt about our ability to continue as a going concern, meaning that we may not be able to continue in operation for the foreseeable future or be able to generate revenue and discharge liabilities in the ordinary course of operations. - We may require substantial additional funding, which may not be available to us on acceptable terms, or at all, and, if not available, may require us to delay, scale back or cease our product development activities and operations. - Failure to obtain, or any delay in obtaining, FDA approval regarding the comparability of critical NeoCart raw materials following our technology transfer and manufacturing location transition may have an adverse effect on our business, operating results and prospects. - If we encounter difficulties enrolling patients in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected. - We are heavily dependent on the success of our lead product candidate NeoCart, which is still under development.
+If we are unable to successfully commercialize NeoCart, or experience significant delays due to manufacturing or otherwise in doing so, our business will be materially harmed. - We may experience delays in commencing or conducting our clinical trials or in receiving data from third parties or in the completion of clinical testing, which could result in increased costs to us and delay our ability to generate product candidate revenue.

+- If we fail to complete clinical trials and obtain regulatory approval for NeoCart, our business would be significantly harmed. - Our clinical development of NeoCart could be substantially delayed if the FDA requires us to conduct additional studies or trials or imposes other requirements or restrictions.